Sly Cooper: Sly Cooper: Thieves in Time (2013)

-Bentley's Hackpack
+Bentley's Hackpack (2013)

 Bentley's Hackpack is a collection of the various hacking mini-games found in the main campaign mode of Thieves in Time, with additional levels, challenges, and prizes.
 It was developed by Sanzaru Games and was released for PlayStation 3 and PlayStation Vita alongside Thieves in Time.
 This game is a part of Sony's cross-buy initiative, allowing purchasers of the PlayStation 3 version of the game to receive a free copy for the PlayStation Vita via the PlayStation Network.
-The game was released for the PlayStation 3, PlayStation Vita, iOS, and Android devices.
+The game was released for the PlayStation 3 and PlayStation Vita in 2013.
+A port to iOS and Android was released in 2014.

-It received 7/10 from Destructoid and 73/100 from Official PlayStation Magazine Benelux.
+It received 7/10 from Destructoid.